janosh/matbench-discovery/data/wbm/readme.md

 The authors performed 5 rounds of elemental substitution in total, each time relaxing all generated structures and adding those found to lie on the convex hull back to the source pool.
 In total, ~20k or close to 10% were found to lie on the Materials Project convex hull.

-Since repeated substitutions should - on average - increase chemical dissimilarity, the 5 iterations of this data-generation process are a unique and compelling feature as it allows out-of-distribution testing.
-We can check how model performance degrades when asked to predict structures increasingly more dissimilar from the training set (which is restricted to the MP 2022 database release (or earlier) for all models in this benchmark).
+Since repeated substitutions should - on average - increase chemical dissimilarity, the 5 iterations of this data-generation process are a unique and compelling feature as they allow testing on successively more out-of-distribution (OOD) data slices.
+We can check how model performance degrades when asked to predict structures increasingly more dissimilar from the training set (which is restricted to the [MP v2022.10.28](https://docs.materialsproject.org/changes/database-versions#v2022.10.28) database release (or earlier) for all models in this benchmark).

 ## 🆔 &thinsp; About the IDs